Goose-Of-War/chat-app/README.md

 - `socket.io`: for the message service (working on it in the new branch)
 - `nunjucks`: for the templates (when I finally get to front-end ;-;)

+#
 ### Current progress (and stuff to do?)

 I have a good amount of back-end stuff ready.
 Mongoose works; data is stored properly.
 I got sockets up and running (thank you [Part](https://github.com/PartMan7) for pointing out that I need to initialize my sockets js file.)
 Now, for the most part, only one thing is left...
 Front-end! _cue lightning, thunder, and all the horror stuff_

 Now is the time for nunjucks to finally show it's presence.
 Yoroshiku onegaishimasu, nunjucks.
+I have some templates ready, and I have converted everything into Nunjucks for now.
+Here's to adding new stuff :)

 Also, remind me to add submit event listeners and stuff.

 Cheer me on, folks (and gimme maggi ;-;)